ApoorvaKhajbage/ApoorvaKhajbage/README.md

 ### 👨‍💻 Aspiring Software Engineer | Full Stack Developer | AI Enthusiast

 I'm a passionate Computer Engineering student with a strong foundation in various technologies and a keen interest in innovative solutions.
-Currently pursuing my B.Tech at Pimpri Chinchwad College of Engineering, I'm always eager to apply my academic knowledge to real-world projects and contribute to cutting-edge developments in the tech industry.
+Completed B.Tech from Pimpri Chinchwad College of Engineering, I'm always eager to apply my academic knowledge to real-world projects and contribute to cutting-edge developments in the tech industry.

 ---